xiaobixu/Airbnb-Smoke-Test-with-Robot-Framework/README.md

 ## Features:
 ### Basic search based on location
 * User can search for accommodations by inputting city names
+* User can filter result by type of place
 ### Basic login errors
 * User can not login with empty phone number input
 * User can not login with fake phone number